mwaugh0328/welfare-rural-urban-migration/efficient/README.md

 ### Main Computation

-The most basic call starts inside the [``efficient``](https://github.com/mwaugh0328/final_migration/tree/main/efficient) folder.
+The most basic call starts inside the [``efficient``](../efficient) folder.
 To perform the analysis you:

 ```
 >> solve_efficient
 ```

 which does several things.

   - First it replicates the baseline economy.

   - Second, it keeps policy functions fixed and then redistributes output to equate the marginal utility of consumption across all households for all states, dates, and locations.
 This is the "full insurance" benchmark.
-Note that aggregates in this section should match up with baseline economy.
-The only difference is the allocation of consumption.
+Aggregates in this section should match up with baseline economy, the only difference is the allocation of consumption.

-  - Third, then solves for the efficient allocation which both (i) equates the marginal utility of consumption and (ii) optimally moves households across space.
+  - Third, it then solves for the efficient allocation accoring to Proposition 1 which both (i) equates the marginal utility of consumption and (ii) optimally moves households across space.

 The output should look something like this.

 ```
 -----------------------------------------------------------------------------------------------------
    14-Dec-2021 09:56:44